protocolbuffers/protocolbuffers.github.io/content/reference/cpp/cpp-generated.md

 -   `const string& foo(int index) const`: Returns the element at the given zero-based index.
 Calling this method with index outside of [0, foo_size()-1] yields undefined behavior.
+-   `void set_foo(int index, ::absl::string_view value)`: Sets the value of the element at the given zero-based index.
 -   `void set_foo(int index, const string& value)`: Sets the value of the element at the given zero-based index.
+-   `void set_foo(int index, string&& value)`: Sets the value of the element at the given zero-based index, moving from the passed string.
 -   `void set_foo(int index, const char* value)`: Sets the value of the element at the given zero-based index using a C-style null-terminated string.
--   `void set_foo(int index, const char* value, int size)`: Like above, but the string size is given explicitly rather than determined by looking for a null-terminator byte.
+-   `void set_foo(int index, const char* value, int size)`: Sets the value of the element at the given zero-based index using a C-style string with an explicit size specified, rather than determined by looking for a null-terminator byte.
 -   `string* mutable_foo(int index)`: Returns a pointer to the mutable `string` object that stores the value of the element at the given zero-based index.
     Calling this method with index outside of [0, foo_size()) yields undefined behavior.
+-   `void add_foo(::absl::string_view value)`: Appends a new element to the end of the element at the given zero-based index.
 -   `void add_foo(const string& value)`: Appends a new element to the end of the field with the given value.
+-   `void add_foo(string&& value)`: Appends a new element to the end of the field, moving from the passed string.
 -   `void add_foo(const char* value)`: Appends a new element to the end of the field using a C-style null-terminated string.
--   `void add_foo(const char* value, int size)`: Like above, but the string size is given explicitly rather than determined by looking for a null-terminator byte.
+-   `void add_foo(const char* value, int size)`: Appends a new element to the end of the field using a string with an explicit size specified, rather than determined by looking for a null-terminator byte.
 -   `string* add_foo()`: Adds a new empty string element to the end of the field and returns a pointer to it.
 -   `void clear_foo()`: Removes all elements from the field.
 After calling this,